0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

   });
 ```

-The `index.js` file show look something like this now
+The `index.js` file show looks something like this now

 `index.js`